 Hoʻokō LLC is a private Counseling Center newly founded in 2013 and is located in the heart of Central Oʻahu.
 The name Hoʻokō is derived from the Hawaiian language and is defined: to fulfill, to complete, come to pass, to succeed.
-It boasts the concept of becoming pregnant, as with an idea, and in this case the birthing became the collaborative brainchild of long-time colleagues, Rhesa Kaulia and Edwina Reyes.
+It boasts the concept of becoming pregnant, as with an idea, and in this case was birthed through the vision of Dr. Kaulia.

-Both ladies had already successfully established their own private practices (Grace Works, LLC and Life Counseling LLC respectively) and had been delivering services for over a decade, when they came upon a shared desire to reach out further into the community.
-Each had always known that their life’s purpose was to do counseling work, though both had very different ideas about how that would actualize.
-With the experience they had from their own practices, coupled with the calling to effect change in more lives, Hoʻokō LLC was forged.
+Dr. Kaulia had already established her own private practice (Grace Works, LLC) and had been delivering services for over a decade, when she decided to further her reach into the community.
+She had always known that her life’s purpose was to do counseling work, and ultimately, to help and bring healing to others.
+With her previous experience, coupled with the calling to effect change in more lives, Ho’okō was forged.